 Have Questions?
 800-779-0242

-Our most popular student instruments, made exclusively for Kennedy Violins, are constructed to our professional standards of excellence and made with the highest build-quality and materials.
+Our most popular student instruments, made exclusively for Kennedy Violins, are constructed to our professional standards of excellence, made with the highest build-quality and materials, and setup to our precise standards and measurements.
 These one-of-a-kind models are unavailable through anyone else and built to our exact specifications.

 Each instrument we offer represents what we believe to be the best available throughout the nation at its respective price point.
 There is no instrument in our product line that we wouldn't be proud to recommend to our own students.
 Additionally, unlike other instrument suppliers, we specialize exclusively in stringed instruments, therefore exceeding every other internet retailer in our knowledge and expertise.